Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 In rare cases, vision may eventually return to previous levels.
 This is often due to difficulties and issues with the healing process, pregnancy, hormone imbalances, or other vision problems.

 Vision loss is another incredibly rare complication of LASIK.
-This complication occurs in one percent of patients undergoing the procedure.
+This complication occurs in one percent of people undergoing the procedure.

-It’s essential to undergo a proper assessment before LASIK vision correction surgery to discuss the potential risk factors with your surgeon.
+Always undergo a proper assessment before LASIK vision correction surgery.
+This allows you to discuss the potential risk factors with your surgeon.

 Diffuse Lamellar Keratitis